 Next, we evaluate the proposed system on a collection of real-world datasets which exhibit varying degrees of degenerate motions.
-Specifically, we evaluate on the EuRoc MAV dataset (Burri et al. 2016) which has under-actuated MAV with weakly excited acceleration and approximately 1-axis rotation.
-We also evaluate on the KAIST complex urban dataset (Jeong et al. 2019) which is a planar autonomous vehicle dataset with relatively constant velocity throughout.
-We note that we do not estimate the gravity sensitivity since it has been demonstrated in the preceding sections that it is not significant for VINS performance, and test only the imu1 - imu4 models.
+Specifically, we evaluate on the EuRoc MAV dataset [72] which has under-actuated MAV with weakly excited acceleration and approximately 1-axis rotation.
+We also evaluate on the KAIST complex urban dataset [73] which is a planar autonomous vehicle dataset with relatively constant velocity throughout.
+We note that we do not estimate the g-sensitivity since it has been demonstrated in the preceding sections that it is not significant for VINS performance, and test only the imu1 - imu4 models.